bioperl/bioperl.github.io/howtos/Beginners_HOWTO.md

 # Abstract

-This is a HOWTO that talks about using Bioperl, for biologists who would like to learn more about writing their own bioinformatics scripts using Bioperl.
+This is a [HOWTO](/howtos/index.html) that talks about using Bioperl, for biologists who would like to learn more about writing their own bioinformatics scripts using Bioperl.
 Bioperl is an open source bioinformatics toolkit used by researchers all over the world.
-If you're looking for a script built to fit your exact needs you probably won't find it in Bioperl.
+If you're looking for a script built to fit your exact needs you may or may not find it in Bioperl (check the [scripts](https://github.com/bioperl/bioperl-live/tree/master/scripts) and [examples](https://github.com/bioperl/bioperl-live/tree/master/examples) directories).
 What you will find is an extensive set of Perl modules that will enable you to write your own script, and a community of people who are willing to help you.

 # Introduction

 If you're a molecular biologist it's likely that you're interested in gene and protein sequences, and you study them in some way on a regular basis.
 Perhaps you'd like to try your hand at automating some of these tasks, or you're just curious about learning more about the programming side of bioinformatics.
-In this HOWTO you'll see discussions of some of the common uses of Bioperl, like sequence analysis with BLAST and retrieving sequences from public databases.
+In this [HOWTO](/howtos/index.html) you'll see discussions of some of the common uses of Bioperl, like sequence analysis with BLAST and retrieving sequences from public databases.
 You'll also see how to write Bioperl scripts that chain these tasks together, that's how you'll be able to do really powerful things with Bioperl.

 You will also see some discussions of software concepts, this can't be avoided.
 The more you understand about programming the better but all efforts will be made to not introduce too much unfamiliar material.
 However, there will be an introduction to modularity, or objects.
 This is one of the aspects of the Bioperl package that you'll have to come to grips with as you attempt more complex tasks with your scripts.

 One of the challenging aspects of learning a new skill is learning the jargon, and programming certainly has its share of interesting terms and buzz phrases.
 Be patient - remember that the programmers learning biology have had just as tough a task (if not worse - just ask them!).

-*Note* This HOWTO does not discuss a very nice module that's designed for beginners, [Bio::Perl](https://metacpan.org/pod/Bio::Perl).
+*Note* This [HOWTO](/howtos/index.html) does not discuss a very nice module that's designed for beginners, [Bio::Perl](https://metacpan.org/pod/Bio::Perl).
 The reason is that though this is an excellent introductory tool, it is not object-oriented and can't be extended.
 What we're attempting here is to introduce the core of Bioperl and show you ways to expand your new-found skills.

 ### Installing Bioperl